£0.00 0

 Current battles facing home educators and what you can do…

-There are two main concerns that need addressing at the moment, the CNIS register (which we previously discussed here) and the proposed changes to needing consent to deregister when there is an open child protection (s47) case or assessment in process.
+There are two main concerns that need addressing at the moment, the CNIS register (which we previously discussed here) and the proposed changes to needing consent to deregister when there is an open child protection case or s47 enquiries are in process.

 The children not in school register is aimed at identifying children missing education, we don’t believe it is going to do that, instead, what it will do is infer home educators are doing something wrong by forcing them to register.
 It will mean EHE teams could overstep more than they do already.
 The government are going to be opening a forum to discuss the inclusion of home educators, to take part you can fill in the below form by the 27th November, if you can not open the form then email your EHE team and ask for the form to take part in the CNIS forum.